hpi-bp1819-naumann/shift-detector/docs/source/glossary.rst

         Here we should define what a shift is.

     check
-        A method to systematically compare two data sets
+        A method to systematically compare two data sets.